bmevada/food-hero/README.md

 ## Installation Requirements

 1. Installation of Microsoft Visual Studio
-2. Open up Terminal within Microsoft Visual Studio and type in the following commands:
+2. Open up Terminal within Microsoft Visual Studio and type in the following commands firstly for backend and then frontend:
  - npm install
  - npm start